-What Is the Athletic Trainers Program?
+What is Seattle Children’s Athletic Trainers Program?

 - Injury prevention, assessment, care and rehabilitation